joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/es/2026/05/19/espanol/mundo/zapatero-espana-imputado.html

 **Worried About War’s Impact, Bond Investors Push Rates to Highest Level Since 2007**\
-`The 30-year U.S. Treasury yield hasn’t been this high since the lead up to the global financial crisis.
+`The 30-year U.S. Treasury yield hasn’t been this high since the lead-up to the global financial crisis.
 Across Europe and Asia, yields are also elevated.`\
 https://www.nytimes.com/2026/05/19/business/bond-market-iran-war-inflation.html

 **Republican Senators Are Livid at Trump’s Endorsement of Paxton**\